nathantbissell/rails-react-template/README.md

     `'rails-react-template'`).

 ### Setup Environment:
-1. Run `bundle install` and `npm install` to install packages and gems.
+1. Run `bundle install` and `yarn install` to install packages and gems.
 1.  `git add` and `git commit` your changes.
 1. Create a `.env` with `touch .env` to set up environment variables.
 1. Generate new `development` and `test` secrets (`bundle exec rails secret`).